gitKhilo/gitKhilo/README.md

 - 🏆 Past Experience: Inetnships as a Database Engineer at American Solars and Cybersecurity and Software Development at Takleem
 - 🌐 Languages: Native fluency in English and Arabic with beginner fluency in French
 - 💼 Future Goals: Earning my bachelor's and working for a good company while hopefully pursuing even higher education
-- ⚡ Fun fact: I've lived in both the US and Lebanon, and before working with and studying computers, I used to make sandwhiches at a deli in Texas!
+- ⚡ Fun fact: I've lived in both the US and Lebanon, and before working with and studying computers, I used to make sandwhiches at a deli in Texas